Tropfest: Australia

 The festival's name is derived from the first year's location—the Tropicana Caffe in Darlinghurst, an inner-eastern suburb of Sydney.
-Created by Australian-born filmmaker John Polson, the first festival was held in 1993 and was originally called the Tropicana Short Film Festival.
+It was established in 1993 by Australian-born filmmaker John Polson, who had originally, by arrangement with the proprietor of the Tropicana Caffe, screened his short film Surry Hills: 902 Spring Roll there, for an audience comprising cast, crew, and friends which grew to 200.
+In 1993, he oversaw the first "Tropicana Short Film Festival", which screened nine short films.